<- 1e6

 Theorem 3.1 \(\operatorname{MSE}\big(\widehat\theta\big) = \operatorname{bias}\big(\widehat\theta\big)^2 + \operatorname{Var}\big(\widehat\theta\big)\).

 Since the bias contributes to the mean-square error, that’s another reason to like estimator with low – or preferably zero – bias.
-(That said, there are some situations where there’s a “bias–variance tradeoff”, where allowing some bias reduces the variance and so can reduce the MSE.
+But again, unbiasedness isn’t enough by itself; we want low variance too.
+(There are some situations where there’s a “bias–variance tradeoff”, where allowing some bias reduces the variance and so can reduce the MSE.
 It turns out that Monte Carlo is not one of these cases, however.)

 In this lecture, we’re going to be looking more carefully at the size of the errors made by the Monte Carlo estimator \[ \widehat{\theta}_n^{\mathrm{MC}} = \frac{1}{n} \big(\phi(X_1) + \phi(X_2) + \cdots + \phi(X_n) \big) = \frac{1}{n} \sum_{i=1}^n \phi(X_i) . \]